mcdemarco/the-new-kitchen-cookbook/cookies/chocolateChip.md

 Cream together all but the last four ingredients.
 Add egg.
 Add baking soda with flour.
 Add chocolate chips.

 Bake 1 T. per cookie on a greased baking sheet at 350° for 12-14 minutes.
 Cool on a rack.

+## Variants

+Substitute nuts for up to half of the chips.